 A certificate of liability insurance can help you obtain more business opportunities.
 For example, your certificate can help you:

 Secure contracts and clients.
 A certificate of liability insurance proves to potential clients and business partners that you have E&O coverage.
 Certain clients will require proof of insurance before contracting with you, and a certificate is an efficient and easy way to accomplish that.
 You can fax or email the document to a client in seconds.

 Provide clients with peace of mind.
 At the bottom of your certificate is a box specifying the "certificate holder."
 If you arrange to have your client made an official certificate holder, they will receive notification from your insurer if you cancel your policy or allow it to lapse.
 Your clients will appreciate this guarantee of your insured status.

 The only way to obtain a certificate of liability insurance is to have an active insurance policy.
 If you don't have E&O insurance, you can complete Insureon's easy online insurance application to get quotes from top-rated carriers.

-If you already have an active errors and omissions policy, contact your Insureon agent or log in to your account with our Customer Portal to download or request a certificate.
+Insureon can help you secure a general liability insurance certificate, workers' compensation insurance certificate, or any other coverage you need.
+If you already have an active policy, contact your Insureon agent or log in to your account with our Customer Portal to download or request a certificate.